yerlikayaperi/practical-programming-in-chemistry-exercises/week_07/README.md

 # Exercise 2: Turn a scripts into Python packages

-Just to be save let's create another conda environment.
+Just to be safe let's create another conda environment.

 ```
 conda deactivate